lukegeiger/ghostkitchen/README.md

 ```

-Here, the **GhostKitchen** has a call back from the **KitchenModule** when it received orders.
-Once it receives orders, the **GhostKitchen** immeditaly tells the delivery modules dispatcher  to dispatch couriers to the order.
+Here, the **GhostKitchen** has a callback from the **KitchenModule** when it received orders.
+Once it receives orders, the **GhostKitchen** immediately tells the delivery modules dispatcher to dispatch couriers to the order.

 ### 3. Models Deep Dive